dmilos/color/example/less-than-1k/readme.md

 ## Description
     Simple and short examples/demonstration of color library features. \
     All examples in this folder and sub folders are less than 1Kb ( 1024b ).
-    Bets way to navigate is to use grep or some text in-file search tool.
+    Best way to navigate is to use grep or some text in-file search tool.